kata-ai/grundgesetz-skeleton/README.md

 yarn dev
 ```

 The command above will start a development server with hot-reloading capabilities on `localhost:8000`.
 From now on, you can start writing your documentation with ease.

-In the next section, we will learn how to build your pages and deploy them.
+Read the [docs](https://grundgesetz-skeleton.netlify.com/getting-started/deploying) for tips on how to deploy your new docs website to production.

 ## Credits